 Can’t wait to go on a holiday?
 Your dreams will soon come true, thanks to the Singapore-Hong Kong travel bubble...

 We’ve got no complaints about living in Singapore – for real!
 Our lovely city is home to beautiful attractions, gorgeous gardens and even secret spots to discover.
-Not to mention plenty of amazing things to do, no matter if you’re on a budget or looking for free activities to keep entertained.
+Not to mention plenty of amazing things to do, no matter if you’re on a budget or looking for free activities to stay entertained.
 But let’s be real.
-Staying on the island for all of 2020 has probably given you cabin fever and awakened your wanderlust.
+Staying on the island for all of 2020 (and then some) has probably given you cabin fever and awakened your wanderlust.
 Longing for your next holiday?
-You’re in luck because the Singapore-Hong Kong travel bubble is on its way (along with Phase 3).
+You’re in luck because the Singapore-Hong Kong travel bubble is on its way after being postponed for months since November.
 Here’s what you need to know…

 Guide to the Singapore-Hong Kong travel bubble

 1. It’s gonna be May

 You’ve heard the buzz.
 And now things are shaping up ‘cause the Singapore-Hong Kong travel bubble is set to launch on 26 May.
 That’s right, mark your cals and book your flights because quarantine-free travel is finally happening!

 Of course, you’ll have to test negative for Covid-19 within 72 hours before departure.
 Tests can be taken at any testing centres or recognised clinics in the city.
 Make sure you download and install Hong Kong’s LeaveHomeSafe app too.
 While there, you’ll have to scan QR codes at places you visit and keep the app’s records for 31 days after leaving the country.